theolivenbaum/resin/README.md

 # Resin

-Resin is a modern information retrieval system and a document based search engine library.
+Resin is a modern information retrieval system and a document based search engine library with fast fuzzy and prefix querying and with customizable scoring (tf-idf and other schemes supported).

 ## Documentation